 - Konstantin Chernenko, the leader of the Soviet Union, perishes in an automobile accident

-- General Vladimir Soshkin is voted by the succeeds Chernenko as General-Secretary of the Communist Party of the Soviet Union.
+- General Vladimir Soshkin is voted over Mikhail Gorbachev to succeed Chernenko as the new General-Secretary of the Communist Party of the Soviet Union.

 - Soviet Union suffers the worst wheat harvest in 55 years; Soshkin announces a new 5 Year Plan.